cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 - Clearer separation of the origin tracing behaviour of the token (transfer prefix) from the original `Coin` denomination
 - Consistent validation of `Coin` fields
-- Prevents clients from having to strip the denomination
-- Cleaner `Coin` denominations for IBC instead of prefixed ones
+- Cleaner `Coin` denominations for IBC

 ### Negative

-- `Coin` metadata size is not bounded, which might result in a significant increase of the size per `Coin` compared with the current implementation.
+- Store each set of tracing denomination identifiers on the `ibc-transfer` module store.
+- Additional genesis fields.
+- Slightly increases the gas usage on cross-chain transfers (1 read + 1 write).

 ### Neutral

-- Additional field to the `Coin` type
 - Slight difference with the ICS20 spec

 ## References